-The Data Management and Analysis Core (DMAC) facility, is funded through the Nebraska Center for Integrated Biomolecular Communication (CIBC) and will develop and support the data management and analysis needs of faculty and students involved in biomolecular communication research.
+The Data Management and Analysis Core (DMAC) facility develops and supports the data management and analysis needs of faculty and students involved in biomolecular communication research.
 Researchers in the CIBC are embracing the challenges and promise of large-scale, high-throughput data, and the DMAC facility has been designed to serve as an integral partner in such research.

-Design and Implement a Computational Platform for Data Management
+Computational Platform for Data Management

-Establish a Process for Initiating Collaborations with DMAC Personnel
+Process for Initiating Collaborations with DMAC Personnel

-This process will include a web request form for DMAC services; personal contact (in person and/or by email) between the DMAC and the requester to establish a common understanding of the needs, goal, and cost of the request; request prioritization; and expected timeline for completion.
+Submit a web request form for DMAC services; personal contact (in person and/or by email) between the DMAC and the requester to establish a common understanding of the needs, goal, and cost of the request; request prioritization; and expected timeline for completion.